-Gives the agent an incentive to focus on large volume orders of products that require little to none development, prior to production.
+Gives the agent an incentive to focus on large volume orders of products that require little to no development, prior to production.
 Not suitable for OEM products.

-Suitable for customized products that takes time to develop before they are ready for mass production.
-As you pay a fixed service fee, the agent has no incentive to cut corners to speed up the process, or convince you to place large initial orders.
+Suitable for customized products that take time to develop before they are ready for mass production.
+As you pay a fixed service fee, the agent has no incentive to cut corners to speed up the process or convince you to place large initial orders.

 The agent selects a supplier willing to pay the biggest kickback, or bribe if you will.
 That’s all there is to say.